A common excuse we hear why people aren’t doing the things they really want to is that they don’t have enough time.

 If we’re honest with ourselves, we all can find time daily for things that matter most to us.

-Consider this scenario: say you have 30 minutes to spare because you’re between tasks or appointments, or you simply don’t have anything planned — how can you make better use of that time?
+Consider this scenario: say you have 30 minutes to spare because you’re between tasks or appointments, or you have nothing planned — how can you make better use of that time?

 Recently, as I was reviewing what I had been doing in recent months and how I was using my time, I noticed two things I needed to improve.

-Firstly, I was spending more time than necessary on different social media platforms and consuming digital information.
-Secondly, I was not reading physical books as much as I used to.
+First, I was spending more time than necessary on different social media platforms and consuming digital information.
+Second, I was not reading physical books as much as I used to.

-I decided to reduce how much digital information I was consuming by at least an hour a day.
-While an hour may sound like a lot of time, if we stop and think of how many times we actually touch our digital devices daily and the time that uses up, we’ll be quite shocked.
+I reduced how much digital information I was consuming by at least an hour a day.
+While an hour may sound like a lot of time, if we stop and think of how many times we touch our digital devices daily and the time that uses up, we’ll be quite shocked.
 Spending a couple of minutes, twice an hour, on our devices adds up to a significant amount of time each day.

 The hour I am saving consuming less digital content is now being spent reading physical books, so I am keeping up with the books I want to read because I have a goal of reading at least two books every month.